 The Marcus Undergraduate Research Assistantship Grant will award $3,000 to student-faculty teams to promote scholarly activity through a research assistantship on a faculty member’s project.

 The application for the Marcus Undergraduate Research Assistantship Grant is to be submitted by the faculty mentor.

 The Marcus Undergraduate Research Assistantship Grant application must be completed and all materials submitted via Qualtrics by 11:59pm Thursday, April 23, 2020.

 Award Amount and Timing

-Award amount and timing: $3,000 ($1,000 to the faculty member, $2,000 to the student.
+$3,000 ($1,000 to the faculty member, $2,000 to the student).
 The grant can include up to three students, each of whom would receive $2,000.
-If applying for more than one student research assistant, indicate clearly the expected budget in the project abstract).
-The award is intended for AY 2019-2020.
+If applying for more than one student research assistant, indicate clearly in the proposed budget.
+The award is intended for the 2020 – 2021 academic year.

 Questions?
-If you have any questions, please contact Gitanjali Shahani at email@example.com, Chair of the College Undergraduate Research Experience (CURE).
+If you have any questions, please contact Joshua Singer, co-director of the College Undergraduate Research Experience (CURE) committee.